Recovery of funds from the Madoff investment scandal: Civil proceedings

 On February 9, 2009, a partial judgment in the December 11, 2008, civil suit by the U.S. Securities and Exchange Commission, case SEC v.
 Madoff, 08-10791 in U.S. District Court, Southern District of New York (Manhattan) was made permanent.
 As part of the judgment, Madoff was banned from the securities industry.
 He also agreed that his assets would remain frozen and not violate any securities laws.
 The agreement did not require Madoff to admit or deny any allegations against him.
 It also left the issues of any civil fines and repayments to be imposed against Madoff for a later time.
 The agreement was unrelated to any plea or indictment in the criminal matter.

 About 120 Madoff-related class actions have been filed – mainly suits on behalf of investors who indirectly invested when they entrusted their money to funds-of-funds like Fairfield Greenwich Group, (Case No: 09-118) in U.S. District Court for the Southern District of New York (Manhattan) Kingate Management, Tremont Group, and J. Ezra Merkin's Ascot, Gabriel and Ariel Partners.
 The contingency fee to the attorney is usually 25% or more of the recovery.

+Clawback defense and investor representation

+The trustee's aggressive clawback campaign prompted hundreds of so-called "net winners" — investors who had withdrawn more than they deposited — to retain legal counsel to defend against the recovery actions.
+The scale of the litigation required representation across multiple jurisdictions and involved a wide range of firms.
+Schulte Roth & Zabel represented the estate of Jeffry Picower in negotiations that ultimately resulted in a $7.2 billion settlement, the largest single forfeiture recovery in U.S. history.
+Attorney Helen Davis Chaitman of Becker & Poliakoff represented approximately 500 individual Madoff victims in claims proceedings.
+Other firms defending investors and institutions against the trustee's recovery actions included Proskauer Rose, Quinn Emanuel, Cleary Gottlieb, and South Florida practitioners such as Mark S. Roher, who handled claims on behalf of affected investors in the Southern District of Florida.